Sixteen (TV program): Aftermath

 Twice went on to debut with their first single "Like Ooh-Ahh" on October 20, 2015.

 After the show ended, Jiwon chose to leave the agency and pursue her talents elsewhere.

 Shortly after Jiwon's departure, Minyoung became the second member of Sixteen to leave JYPE.
 She said, "I will be pursuing my dreams somewhere else.
 I haven't given up.
 While I was at [JYPE], I wanted to communicate with the fans, but I was frustrated because I couldn't.
 I wanted to say that I got all of the gifts you sent me...I am really thankful; they were a great source of strength for me."

 In early 2016, Somi competed in the Mnet reality girl group survival series Produce 101, which premiered on January 22.
 She finished in first place, and debuted and promoted with the show's project girl group I.O.I for less than a year.
 On August 20, 2018, JYPE released an official statement on their website that Somi has terminated her contract and left the company.
 Later in September 2018, she signed an exclusive contract with YG Entertainment's sub-label The Black Label, where she debuted as a solo artist with her title track "Birthday" in June 2019.

 In 2017, Eunsuh, Chaeyeon and Natty had also decided to leave JYPE.

 In July 2017, Eunsuh, Natty and Jiwon competed on the Mnet reality girl group survival show Idol School.
 Jiwon finished in sixth place and debuted as a member of Fromis 9.

 In mid-2018, Chaeyeon competed in Mnet's Produce 48, representing WM Entertainment.
 She finished in 12th place and debuted as a member of Iz*One in October 2018.
 In 2022, she debuted as soloist with the extended play Hush Rush.

 Chaeryeong, the only JYP trainee remaining from Sixteen, debuted as a member of JYP Entertainment's new girl group, Itzy, in February 2019.

 In April 2020, Natty signed with Swing Entertainment, and debuted as a soloist with her single "Nineteen" in May 2020.
 In 2022, Natty signed with S2 Entertainment.
+In July 2023, she debuted as a member of Kiss of Life.

 Minyoung currently works at an international school and pursues music as a hobby.
 In February 2021, Minyoung resurfaced after six years by opening her YouTube channel, in which she plans to release vlogs, song covers, and self-composed music.
 On 7 November 2021, Minyoung released the single "Midnight" under the name "Myssong".